OTAK theses

 There are two main types of research papers: empirical and theoretical.

-• How do teachers see the role of reading skills in the English classroom?
+How do teachers perceive the role of reading skills in the English classroom?

-• How can content-based instruction improve the effectiveness of communication in a foreign language?
+How can content-based instruction enhance communication skills in a foreign language?

 • How do existing constructs contribute to identifying the elements of test-taking skills?